wkumari/draft-harkins-owe/README.md

-Harkins & Kumari        Expires January 28, 2017                [Page 1]
+Harkins & Kumari        Expires February 18, 2017               [Page 1]

-Internet-Draft      Opportunistic Wireless Encryption          July 2016
+Internet-Draft      Opportunistic Wireless Encryption        August 2016

    to this document.
 Code Components extracted from this document must